Enhancing the efficiency of quantum-dot-based single-photon source designs by suppressing background emission using concentric rings: Suppression of the spontaneous emission into radiation modes using a circular Bragg reflector

-We can not solely focus on $\Gamma_{\rm R}$ when optimizing the $\beta$ factor, as it also depends on both $\Gamma_{\rm HE_{11}}$ and $\Gamma_{\rm G}$, i.e., $\beta=\Gamma_{\rm HE_{11}}/(\Gamma_{\rm R}+\Gamma_{\rm G})$, where $\Gamma_{\rm HE_{11}}$ is also included in the total SE for the guided modes $\Gamma_{\rm G}$.
-The rings can namely also influence the guided modes, however, the physics of the guided modes is different from the radiation modes as they are not propagating waves in the radial direction.
-In the low index air regions, they are instead described by the modified Bessel functions of $K_{m}(k_{\perp,\rm g}r)$ and $I_{m}(k_{\perp,\rm g}r)$, where $k_{\perp,\rm g}$ is the in-plane $k$ component of the guided mode (in the outer air region only $K_{m}(k_{\perp,\rm g}r)$).
-If the ring is close enough to the central wire and reaches the evanescent tails of the guided modes, the emission rates will then be influenced.
-In Fig. (\ref{field_guided}a), the absolute value of the radial electrical field component for the fundamental mode is shown as a function of the radius, $r$, for 0, 1 and 2 ring(s) with $D=\SI{300}{nm}$ and the exact same parameters obtained from the minimization of $p(k_{\perp}=0.5k_0)$.
-Here the field of the fundamental mode is not influenced at all as the rings are too far away.
-However, in Fig. (\ref{field_guided}b), the field is shown for two new higher order guided modes which appear due to the rings.
-These are weakly confined ring modes and a small part of the field extends to the wire axis; as a result, rings can influence the SE rate into guided modes.
-Therefore, the optimization should not focus only on reducing $\Gamma_{\rm R}$, and in the following we will use $\beta$ as the objective function to be maximized.
+The $\beta$ factor, given by $\beta=P_{\rm HE_{11}}/(P_{\rm R}+P_{\rm G})$ in the infinite nanowire case, depends not only on $P_{\rm R}$ but also on the power emitted into the fundamental $\mathrm{HE}_{11}$ mode $P_{\rm HE_{11}}$ and into all guided modes $P_{\rm G}$.
+While we aim to use the rings to suppress $P_{\rm R}$, the rings can in fact also influence the guided modes and thus $P_{\rm G}$.
+However, the physics of the guided modes differs from the radiation modes as they are not propagating waves in the radial direction.
+In the low-index air regions, they are instead described by the modified Bessel functions of $K_{m}(k_{\perp,\rm g}r)$ and $I_{m}(k_{\perp,\rm g}r)$, where $k_{\perp,\rm g}$ is the in-plane $k$ value of the guided mode (in the outermost air region, only $K_{m}(k_{\perp,\rm g}r)$).
+If the ring is close enough to the central wire and reaches the evanescent tails of the guided modes, the mode profiles will be altered and the emission rates will be influenced.
+In Fig.\ (\ref{field_guided}a), the field profile for the fundamental $\mathrm{HE}_{11}$ mode is now shown with the exact same parameters obtained from the minimization of $p(k_{\perp}=0.5k_0)$.
+Here, the ring(s) are far away from the central wire where the mode is confined, and the field profile of the fundamental $\mathrm{HE}_{11}$ mode is thus not influenced and $P_{\rm HE_{11}}$ remains unchanged.
+However, the ring(s) can, in fact, also introduce additional guided modes despite the bare nanowire only supporting a single guided mode.
+For the structure with 1 ring, two additional guided modes appear with $n_{\mathrm{eff}}=2.2103$ and $n_{\mathrm{eff}}=1.0183$, while the structure with 2 rings introduces three additional guided modes with $n_{\mathrm{eff}}=2.2201$, $n_{\mathrm{eff}}=2.2094$, and $n_{\mathrm{eff}}=1.0509$.
+In Fig.\ (\ref{field_guided}b), the field is shown for two of these selected guided modes for 1 and 2 rings, respectively.
+A small part of the field of these new guided modes extends to the wire axis, thus influencing the SE rate $P_{\rm G}$ into the guided modes.
+For this reason, we will in the following use $\beta$ as the objective function to be maximized instead of simply minimizing $P_{\rm R}$.